digiscot/digiscot-website/pages/github.md

 permalink: /about/github-pages/
 ---

 If your organisation has received support from our [challenge fund](/challenge/) or signed our [digital participation charter](/charter/) then you will have a page on this website where you can share a bit more about who you are and what you are doing.
-This is a step-by-step guide to adding content and editing your page.
+Here is a step-by-step guide to adding content and editing your page.

 ### Before you start